shoubamzlibap/splunk/simple_dist2/indexer.md

 ```

 Then, as user splunk, restart splunk.

+Note the `testindex` is not absolutly needed, however it is helpfull for dataonboarding.
+Data will first be sent to the `testindex` and
+can be verified there.
+Once its clean, it can be sent to a different index.

 ## Listen for tcp input
 Make your indexer listen for tcp input on port 9997.
 On the indexers, in `etc/system/local/inputs.conf`, add the following two lines: